safe049/Char-Animation-Generator/README.md

 ### Usage

+0. Install dependencies: 'opencv-python'
-1. Run the Python Script: `python CharAnimationGen.py`
+1. Run the Binary Script: `dist/CharAnimationGen`
 2. Enter the video path
 3. Choose whether to play the video